KarstenSchnitter/KarstenSchnitter.github.io/_posts/2020-04-04-kafka-streams-suppress.md

 ---
 layout: post
-title: Kafka Streams suppress feature
+title: Kafka Streams Suppress Feature
 categories: what-i-learned
 tags: java kafka streams
 author: karsten
 ---
 [Kafka Streams](https://kafka.apache.org/documentation/streams/) is a Java streaming framework, that tightly integrates with [Apacha Kafka](https://kafka.apache.org/).
 In contrast to [Apache Spark](https://spark.apache.org/) of [Apache Flink](https://flink.apache.org/) it does not require a separate cluster runtime.
 Instead it consist of a Java library to be fully integrated into any Java application.
 In that way it can augment the capabilities of that application by adding stream processing of Kafka topics.
-For a full feature description of Kafka Streams check out the ocumentation on the [Apache project page](https://kafka.apache.org/documentation/streams/) or from [Confluent](https://docs.confluent.io/current/streams/index.html).
+The suppression feature allows for a fine-grained control of the message frequency when using aggregations.
+For a full feature description of Kafka Streams check out the documentation on the [Apache project page](https://kafka.apache.org/documentation/streams/) or from [Confluent](https://docs.confluent.io/current/streams/index.html).

 Kafka Streams provides [its own DSL](https://kafka.apache.org/24/documentation/streams/developer-guide/dsl-api.html) to describe the stream processing topology.
 It is build upon two primitives: KStream and KTable.
 KStream is an abstraction of one or more Kafka topics.
 It supports message processing one message at a time.
 Aggregating multiple messages yields a KTable.
 KTables can be transformed back to a KStream consisting of the changelog of the KTable.
 The Kafka Streams documentation from Confluent contains a nice description of this [stream-table-duality](https://docs.confluent.io/current/streams/concepts.html#duality-of-streams-and-tables).